 Disobedient behavior that is particularly destructive is a good place to begin learning how to train a husky.
-You can adjust his behavor within the limits that are set by his instincts.
-It is a big no-no to flip out at your dog during training.
+You can adjust his behavior within the limits that are set by his instincts.
+It is a big no-no to flip out on your dog during training.
 Remember, he or she is looking for a strong leader, not a bully.

 1. Crate Training

 Huskies who are properly crate-trained tend to be calmer because they have their own territory and area to go back to.
 Train your husky to regard his crate as a den or nest where he is safe and can await your return, not as a prison where he is punished.

 Punishing your husky through detention in a crate is cruel, and in no way do I condone this.

 Initially, when you are crate training your dog, make sure you never leave him on his own.
 Keep him calm during the initial crate training and spend as much time as possible with him so that he adapts better.
 House-training problems, barking, and separation anxiety can all be reduced through an effective crate-training regime.

 If you are having problems when walking your dog on a leash, you should take a step back in training and make certain that your husky is acting peacefully before heading off for a walk.
 Don't rush him while you are waiting for him to get calm before walking.
 Once he is calm, he will most likely respond much better to your commands during the walk.

 If your dog doesn't know the leash rules, it's not his fault if he behaves badly.
 When he tugs or pulls on the leash to advance ahead of you, calmly sit him down beside you for a few seconds and then continue walking.
 Eventually, your husky will associate his pulling on the leash with the interruption of the walk.